22001064/AgileTeamDev/README.md

 ![image](https://github.com/user-attachments/assets/62bbb235-f72e-45ac-ad41-9f867e443019)

 The moodboard as can be seen has followed exactly what has been asked which is SIMPLISTIC DESIGN, EASE OF USE, COMPREHENSIVE TOOLS, for the colour scheme the team has decided for colours which suit the logo.
+The design team has also made sure to choose a readable font while still maintaining professional integrity because it will be used as a task management system.